faxathome/alpha-blog/README.md

 # README

-This is the repository for the first Rails app of the 2018 Complete Ruby on Rails Developer Course
+This is the repository for the first Rails app of the 2018 Complete Ruby on Rails Developer Course.
+Made by Andrés

 App Name: